-This review was originally posted on Nintendo Scene on 19th February 2016.
+This review was originally posted on Nintendo Scene on Thursday 15th February.

-This review was originally posted on Nintendo Scene on 22nd March 2016.
+This review was originally posted on Nintendo Scene on 14th February.

 The Switch has become somewhat of a goldmine for ports since its launch, and with good reason.
 The portability of the console has allowed for several games for be given the fresh lease on life they deserve.
 This includes several unexpected surprises, one of which is Bayonetta.
 Originally released in the UK in 2010 on the X-Box 360 and Playstation 3, and made by some pretty recognisable names (Hideki Kamiya for one), the adventures of Bayonetta were quietly popular and were later brought to the Wii U in its most definitive outing.
 That being said, how is the Switch port of Bayonetta?
 Continue reading “Review | Bayonetta”